10-Day Self-Drive Tour of the Complete Ring Road of Iceland with Top Attractions & Snaefellsnes

 - More

-You could visit the Akureyri Botanical Garden, home to thousands of plants and a cafe.
-Or visit one of the town's museums, such as the Akureyri Museum, The Industry Museum, or the Motorcycle Museum of Iceland.
+You can start your day with a visit to the Akureyri Botanical Garden, home to thousands of plants and a cafe.
+Alternatively, learn about the town's history at the Akureyri Museum, The Industry Museum, or the Motorcycle Museum of Iceland.

+Then, you'll drive to Hofsos, where you can take a break from driving and enjoy the local geothermal pool.
 The pool's location is unbeatable.
-It lies on the shores of the Skagafjordur fjord, looking across the calm water and to the dramatic mountains.
-Easing your muscles in warm water is a fantastic way to rejuvenate your muscles between driving.
+It lies on the shores of the Skagafjordur Fjord, looking across the calm water and to the dramatic mountains beyond.

 - More